serokell/srkwarrior/README.md

    - Do that
 ```

-Track time into YouTrack on `srkwarrior-export`, very unlikely
+Track time into YouTrack on `srkwarrior-export` (idempotent, will never enter
-to clock anything twice:
+anything twice):

 ```sh
 $ srkwarrior-export
 ```